jayjaybillings/neutrinos_paper/README.md

 Pkg.test("neutrinos")
 ```

-The code can now be run by directly calling functions.
+# Example usage
+The neutrinos package can be used in the Julia Read-Eval-Print Loop (REPL) like any other package.
 For example, to show the energy of the neutrinos, type:
 ```julia
 neutrinos.energy
 ```

+If you plan to modify the package, you should consider executing "Pkg.add("Revise")" and "using Revise" after step 4 in the Quickstart section.

+# Atom and Uber-Juno notes

+The defaults in Atom appear to set for dev heathens whose mothers fed them little more than hard tack and water.
+Here are some tips.

+Hit Ctrl+, on Linux to open up settings.
+Go to the Editor section.
+Set "Preferred Line Length" to your preferred value.
+80 is the default.
+Then check the box next to "Soft wrap at preferred line length."